 Your CV is a succinct description of your entire work history.
 It needs to catch the eye of a hiring manager, compel them to find out more, and, ultimately, be the tool to secure you the role of your dreams.
 If you’ve received fewer calls back than you deserve, it might be less of an indication of the job market, and more of a sign you need to update and optimise your CV.

-It’s disheartening when a company rules you out for opportunities, but there are practical actionable steps you can take to boost your chances of them recognising you as a terrific candidate.
+It’s disheartening when a company rules you out for opportunities, but there are practical, actionable steps you can take to boost your chances of them recognising you as a terrific candidate, as well as professional development courses to help you gain a competitive advantage.
 Below we look at ten important things you should do to stop your CV from standing between you and your dream role.

 1. Structure your CV professionally